Dawid Malan: T20 franchise cricket

 In October 2018, Malan was named in Cape Town Blitz's squad for the first edition of the Mzansi Super League T20 tournament.
 Later the same month, he was named in the squad for the Khulna Titans team, following the draft for the 2018–19 Bangladesh Premier League.
 In November 2019, he was selected to play for the Comilla Victorians in the 2019–20 Bangladesh Premier League.
 In October 2020, he was drafted by the Jaffna Stallions for the inaugural edition of the Lanka Premier League.

 In December 2020, Malan made his debut for the Australian Big Bash League, joining the Hobart Hurricanes.

 In February 2021, Malan was bought by the Punjab Kings in the IPL auction ahead of the 2021 Indian Premier League.
+However, he only managed to play one match in the season.

 Malan was drafted by Trent Rockets for the inaugural season of The Hundred.
 In April 2022, he was bought by the Trent Rockets for the 2022 season of The Hundred.

-Personal Life

-Malan married Claire Mottram on 17 October 2019.
-The couple had their first child a baby girl on 15 January 2022.